hgonzale/sleep-manager/docs/installation.rst

 2. **Configure the application**:
    .. code-block:: bash

-      sudo nano /etc/sleep-manager/sleep-manager-config.json
+      sudo nano /etc/sleep-manager/sleep-manager-config.toml

-3. **Start the service for the role on this machine**:
+3. **Start the service**:
    .. code-block:: bash

-      sudo systemctl start sleep-manager-sleeper
+      sudo systemctl start sleep-manager
-      sudo systemctl start sleep-manager-waker
+      sudo systemctl enable sleep-manager
-      # Only enable the one that matches this machine's role.
+      # Both machines can use the same config content; only COMMON.ROLE should differ.
+      # Configure [COMMON] plus the role-specific section(s).
+      # COMMON.ROLE is required and must be "waker" or "sleeper".
+      # Only the APIs for the configured role will be exposed.

 Manual Installation (Non-Debian Distros)
 ----------------------------------------